-So to get the benefit of apple cider vinegar without having to drink it, many supplement companies have released pills containing dehydrated apple cider vinegar.
+So to get the benefits of the Best Apple Cider Vinegar Supplement without having to drink it, many supplement companies have released pills containing dehydrated apple cider vinegar.
 But not every supplement is the same.
-There are various things you should keep in mind when considering apple cider vinegar pills.
+There are various things you should keep in mind when considering Apple Cider Vinegar Pills.

 In this blog post, I’ll be going over the unique benefits of apple cider vinegar, the various enhancements that can improve the impact of the pill form, some of the risks to be aware of, and exactly how to take the pills.

 First, while we’ve discussed the Benefits of Apple Cider Vinegar in a previous blog post, we’ll cover some of the main benefits here for good measure.

 Growing research shows many promising benefits of apple cider vinegar:

 One of the most widely referenced studies on apple cider vinegar is a 2009 study by Tomoo Kondo et al., which showed a significant link between apple cider vinegar intake and reductions in body weight, body fat, and serum triglyceride levels (1).

 In obesity, body weight, body fat, and serum triglycerides are all elevated.
 However, this study showed that even while controlling for diet and lifestyle variability, apple cider vinegar reduced body weight, body fat, and serum triglycerides.
 This suggests that apple cider vinegar could be used as an adjunct therapy for weight loss on top of diet and exercise.

 Inflammation is likely responsible for all sorts of diseases such as coronary artery disease, diabetes, cancer, gout, and Alzheimer’s (2).
 So anything that can reduce the level of inflammation in your body is worth exploring.